-- Clinical students should wear surgical masks when interacting with patients or follow the guidance of the clinical preceptor.
-Clinic-provided masks can be worn for 7 days, unless torn or visibly soiled.
-Cloth masks should be laundered daily for campus use only. - Each day, prior to your clinical assignment, check your temperature must be less than 100.4 to attend clinical.
-If you have fever, cough, shortness of breath and any two of the following: Headache, chills, repeated shaking with chills, muscle pain, sore throat, and new loss of taste or smell, do NOT go to clinic.
-You should follow the normal call-in procedure. - Students suspecting exposure or contraction of any of the diseases (conditions) listed as a reportable disease by the State of Louisiana and the CDC must see a physician immediately. - Students diagnosed with any diseases (conditions) stated above and as determined by their physician to be of short duration which may be transferred by air or contact, may not attend class and/or clinical, depending on physician's recommendations. - Students diagnosed with communicable diseases that are of relatively long duration may not attend class and/or clinical, depending on physician's recommendations, and must present a written diagnosis to program officials.
-The student may be able to continue with proper counsel from the infection control nurse and /or the department of the Clinical Education Setting. - Students may return to clinical assignments once three (3) days (72 hours) have passed since recovery defined as: - a) Resolution of fever without the use of fever-reducing medications - b) Improvement in respiratory symptoms (cough, shortness of breath - c) At least ten (10) days have passed since symptoms first appeared.
+- Students suspecting exposure or contraction of any of the diseases (conditions) listed as a reportable disease by the State of Louisiana and the CDC must see a physician immediately. - Students diagnosed with any diseases (conditions) stated above and as determined by their physician to be of short duration which may be transferred by air or contact, may not attend class and/or clinical, depending on physician's recommendations. - Students diagnosed with communicable diseases that are of relatively long duration may not attend class and/or clinical, depending on physician's recommendations, and must present a written diagnosis to program officials.
+The student may be able to continue with proper counsel from the infection control nurse and /or the department of the Clinical Education Setting. - Students may return to clinical assignments once three (3) days (72 hours) have passed since recovery is defined as: - a) Resolution of fever without the use of fever-reducing medications - b) Improvement in respiratory symptoms (cough, shortness of breath - c) At least ten (10) days have passed since symptoms first appeared.